Buildstash/upload-to-buildstash/README.md

 You will need to generate an application specific API key, and save it as an Actions secret in your repository.

 ### More help
-**For more help, please see the [GitHub Actions setup iin Buildstash documentation](https://docs.buildstash.com/integrations/ci/github).**
+**For more help, please see the [GitHub Actions setup in Buildstash documentation](https://docs.buildstash.com/integrations/ci/github).**